 The growth of ‘mid-shore’ (as opposed to ‘offshore’) in the wealth planning industry has been an often-recited trend since at least 2012.
 This global shift has benefited ‘mid shore’ jurisdictions such as Singapore and Hong Kong.
-However, recently we have seen an increase of clients seeking to change the governing law of their trusts to that of Singapore law in particular.

 The relative safety and stability of Singapore is becoming increasingly compelling.
 In part Singapore’s dynamic wealth planning industry and reliable legal and political infrastructure with innovative trust laws founded on the common law are considerable attractions.

 No doubt recent global disruptions, both onshore (Brexit) and amongst Singapore’s competitors, for example, New Zealand changing its tax laws to make New Zealand foreign trusts less attractive have helped to make Singapore arguably the obvious mid shore choice.
 Ranked as one of the world’s easiest place to do business (Doing Business 2019 report by the World Bank) and with almost all of the traditional offshore service providers having offices in Singapore, it is easier than ever for foreigners to use Singapore for wealth management.